NoHomey/material-ui-number-input/README.md

 ## 'singleZero'

-Fired when user has entered `0` as first char and presses a digit key.
+Fired when user has entered `0` as first char and enters a digit key.

 ## 'min'